Jamesb13579/my-tasty-eats/README.md

 ### User Stories

 As a user I want to:
+*	Register my account easily and efficiantly, so that I can post my recipes whilst also having the ability to update and delete them if I wish.
+*	Register my account, so that I can interact with other users through the comment section on the site.
+*	Easily log in and log out of my account so that I can access my personal information.
+*	Find social media links easily so that I can contact the site owner if needed.

-*	Easily understand the main purpose of the site, so that I can learn more about how to use the site.
+*	Easily and comprehensively understand the main purposes and content of the site, so that I can then in turn gain more knowledge and understanding of how to efficiantly use the site.
-*	Easily navigate around the site, so that I can find content and understand where I am on the site.
+*	Navigate and explore different areas of the site in order to find content and be aware of the content contained within where I am on the site.
-*	Be provided with a summary of all posts by most recent first so that I can glance through quickly to decide which post to read in full.
+*	Be provided with a summary of all posts organised by the most recent which would appear first so that I can easily navigate through the information contained within, and  then quickly decide which posts are relevent to my needs.
-*	Read other users’ posts in full detail and comments related to those posts so that I can decide to review and offer feedback to that user and not repeat other suggestions from comments by other users.
+*	Read other users’ posts in full detail and also any comments which are related to those posts so that I can then make an informed decision on whether to review and offer feedback to that user and not repeat other suggestions from previous comments.
-*	Register my account, so that I can post my projects, update and delete them if I wish.
-*	Register my account, so that I can comment on other’s posts, update and delete my comments if I wish.
-*	Easily log in and log out of my account, so that I can access my personal information.
-*	View my profile so that I can update my information such as username, email and profile image.
-*	Find links easily so that I can contact the site owner if needed.
-*	Clearly see what user posted which projects and comments so that I can make a connection.
+*	Clearly see what other recipes users have posted and also have the ability to interact and open a line of communication with other users.
 *	See clearly what date a post or comment was created so that I can clearly see how relevant and up to date the information is.
-*	Clearly see how many comments are attached to a post before clicking in to read it fully so that I can decide to read and also comment depending on whether others have commented already.
+*	Clearly see how many comments are attached to a post before clicking in to the recipe in order to gain an insight into the views and opinions of others in relation to particular recipes.
-*	Post my projects to the site so that I can connect with others and receive feedback on my project.
+*	Post my recipes to the site so that I can connect with others and receive feedback on my work.
-*	Update and delete my own project posts so that I can keep the information up to date or fix any mistakes I notice.
+*	Update and delete my own recipe posts so that I can keep the information up to date or fix any mistakes I may notice.
-*	Comment on my own project posts so that I can reply to other users’ comments
+*	Comment on my own recipe posts so that I can respond and interact with other users’ comments.
-*	Comment on other user’s projects so that I can connect with others by giving feedback
-*	Update or delete my comments so that I can keep the information up to date and relevant or fix any mistakes I notice.
-*	Access the site on various devices such as desktop, tablet or mobile to that I can use the site no matter what device I have to hand.
+*	Access the site on various devices such as desktop, tablet or mobile so that the site is universally accessible to the majority of users and have the ability to be accessed remotely.
 *	Understand when an error occurs so that I am given clear feedback on what I should do.
-*	Be aware when my actions have had a successful outcome so that I know when I have updated or deleted a post or comments or if I am logged in or out successfully.
 *   As a site admin user, I can log in so that I can manage a supportive online peer code review community by viewing users, profiles, posts and comments, and updating and deleting accordingly.